Quinidius: Death and veneration

-At his death, his body was placed under the main altar of the cathedral of Vaison.
-A sarcophagus was unearthed there in 1950 which may contain the possible relics of Quinidius.
-He was officially registered in the catalogue of saints during the papacy of Innocent III at the request of Rambaud Flotte, bishop of the city.
+When the Saracens invaded, the monks took the head to the monastery in Mauriac in the Auvergne, the rest of the relics were hidden and thus saved.
+A sarcophagus unearthed in the cathedral in 1950 likely contain the possible relics of Quinidius.
+He was officially registered in the catalogue of saints in 1205 during the papacy of Innocent III at the request of Rambaud Flotte, bishop of the city.